 13.Conclusion: A synergistic approach to climate-smart organic agriculture

-The convergence of climate-smart agriculture and organic farming offers a promising pathway to tackle the intertwined issues of climate change and food security.
+The convergence of climate-smart agriculture and organic farming offers a promising pathway to tackle the connected issues of climate change and food security.
 Although each approach has distinct advantages, their combined efforts can enhance their beneficial effects.
 Climate-smart agriculture emphasizes boosting productivity and resilience in response to shifting climatic conditions, which complements the core principles of organic farming.
 Organic methods like crop rotation, cover cropping, and minimizing synthetic inputs foster soil health, biodiversity, and carbon sequestration key factors for both climate mitigation and adaptation.
-Merging climate-smart and organic practices can result in more sustainable and robust agricultural systems..
+Merging climate-smart and organic practices can result in more sustainable and robust agricultural systems.
 By adopting climate-smart techniques within organic frameworks, farmers can enhance their ability to cope with climate-related challenges, increase their yields, and reduce their environmental footprint.
 However, the successful implementation of climate-smart organic agriculture requires a holistic approach that addresses various factors, including policy support, access to resources, and knowledge sharing.
 Governments, research organizations, and development agencies should allocate resources towards research, education, and extension services to encourage the uptake of climate-smart organic methods.
 In summary, climate-smart organic agriculture presents a viable option for developing sustainable and resilient food systems.
 By merging the strengths of both approaches, we can address climate change, improve food security, and foster a more sustainable future for future generations.

 REFERENCES